 What You Should Know About Dangerous Drugs

 As consumers, we want to believe that the medications we take are safe, but this is not always the case.
-The Food and Drug Administration (FDA) approves medications and medical devices for public use and monitors their safety afterward, but this is often not enough to prevent patients from suffering injuries.
+The Food and Drug Administration (FDA) approves medications and medical devices for public use and monitors their safety afterward, but this is often not The FDA recalls drugs and medical devices, but typically only after many patients have already suffered from serious side effects...enough to prevent patients from suffering injuries.
 The FDA recalls drugs and medical devices, but typically only after many patients have already suffered from serious side effects.
 The FDA still has not recalled many drugs and medical devices linked to widespread injuries, and the FDA states that managing risks from drug quality is the responsibility of drug manufacturers and the drug distribution chain.
 If big drug companies are to be held accountable for dangerous prescription drugs, it is often up to the patient to do so through pharmaceutical litigation.

 Drug Injury Liability

 Most defective drugs and medical products experience one or more flaws that can cause patients to suffer from serious injuries, including:

 - Fundamentally defective or dangerous products – Medical products may be poorly designed, which may cause patients to suffer injuries.
 The manufacturing company that produces a defective drug may know that the design is flawed, or serious side effects may become known with further testing after the release of the product.

 - Defectively manufactured products – Even if a drug or medical device is designed to be effective and safe, products may become tainted, or there may be an error during manufacturing, shipping, or labeling.

 - Inappropriately marketed products – If the manufacturer fails to provide appropriate warnings, instructions or recommendations for patients, the drug maker may be liable for patient injuries.
 Drug manufacturers may overstate the intended uses of their products, which can lead to severe harm as well.